Size12-14 inches (30-36 cm) long

 - Common length of 12-14 inches (30-36 cm).

 - Common wingspan of 22-23 inches (56-58 cm).

 - Common weight of 16-19 oz.
 (450-540 g).

 - Juveniles are covered with black down feathers.

 Unlike most auks, the pigeon guillemot will use its feet to propel itself while diving underwater, as well as its wings.

 - Diet consists of small fish and invertebrates.

-- Hunts by diving and searching sea floor for food.
+- Hunts by diving and searching the sea floor for food.

 - Uses wings to swim and feet to steer.
 Also uses feet for propulsion, unlike most auks.

-- Pigeon guillemot occurs in the North Pacific from Russia’s Kuril Islands to Eastern Siberia and from western Alaska to Southern California.
+- The pigeon guillemot occurs in the North Pacific from Russia’s Kuril Islands to Eastern Siberia and from western Alaska to Southern California.

 - Found along rocky coastlines and inshore waters.

 - Monogamous; pairs may build nests as part of a colony or by themselves.